 Showcase career pathways

-According to a recent Handshake survey, over 90% of students and recent alumni expect substantial professional development from their employer.
+Almost 50% of 2024 graduates say they’re more likely to apply to a company that provides employer-sponsored upskilling resources.
 An agile brand trying to attract talent should highlight growth potential, from opportunities to learn new skills to transparency into pay bands and promotion cycles.

 Transparency into career pathways should begin before new hires join.
 To foster a more inclusive, less intimidating candidate experience, Coding it Forward leveraged Handshake to connect candidates from underrepresented backgrounds to alumni in similar roles.
 Find out how this approach resulted in a 187% increase from applicants from underrepresented groups →